bcdiaconu/klipper_config/README.md

 ## Install Klipper

-Klipper can be easely installed by using KIAUH linux app.
+Klipper can be easely installed by using KIAUH[^kiauh_repo] linux app from within Raspberry PI.

+Through KIAUH, the following apps are to be installed:

+* Klipper
+* Moonraker
+* Fluidd
+* KlipperScreen
+* Mobileraker
+* Spoolman
+* Crowsnest

 ## Install config